 Are you featuring for any of those searches?

 You might be thinking, “I don’t have a pet store.”

 But don’t miss the website traffic advantages from searches done in Google.

-If you sell pet toys and pet food, you offer similar products to a pet shop and therefore you could be capitalising on those searches.
+If you sell pet toys and pet food, you offer similar products to a pet shop, and therefore you could be capitalizing on those searches.

-A vet shop with a Gmail account doesn’t strike me as particularly professional.
+A vet shop with a Gmail account doesn’t strike a person as particularly professional.

-With my web design package you can set up as many email addresses as you wish, your hosting package size being the only limit.
+With our web design package, you can set up as many email addresses as you wish, your hosting package size being the only limit.

 Your veterinary website comes with Google Analytics installed.